 Waste Heat Recovery Design Online Training

-This comprehensive course gives an in-depth insight into cycle analysis and turbine engineering, starting from general discussions of energy systems and opportunities for waste heat recovery and ending with complete design of flow path and 3D blades for the turbine with attachments.
+This comprehensive course provides in-depth insight into cycle analysis and turbine engineering, starting from general discussions of energy systems and opportunities for waste heat recovery and ending with complete design of flow path and 3D blades for the turbine with attachments.

 Comprehensive course program includes more than 50 hours of lectures on theoretical design of waste heat recovery systems and actual design process explanations for the cycle and the turbine component.